22XploiterCrew-Team/WpCrack/README.md

 pip3 install -r requirements.txt
 ```

-## What's new in version 1.3?
+## What's new in version 1.4?
-- Add tool logo
 - Detect captcha (***the system will automatically stop if the target brings up a captcha***)
 - Displays the duration of time when successful login
+- New display
+- Change command argument
+- Add wordlist for username
+- Double checking target
+- Multi method (default, xmlrpc)

 <!-- AUTO-GENERATED-CONTENT:START (TOC:collapse=true&collapseText="Click to expand") -->
 <details>